Attention Control

 - Jumping between tabs and tools with no warning

-- Moving the cursor everywhere but highlighting nothing important
+- Moving the mouse everywhere but highlighting nothing important

 - Showing the whole dashboard when only one field matters

-- Almost no visual guidance—people have to infer what matters
+- Almost no visual guidance—people have to literally imagine what matters

 What good demos do differently